MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/shell/create.md

 The final step in creating a Xamarin.Forms Shell application is to describe the visual hierarchy of the application, in the subclassed `Shell` class.
 A subclassed `Shell` class consists of three main hierarchical objects:

 - `FlyoutItem` or `TabBar`.
-A `FlyoutIcon` represents one or more items in the flyout, and should be used when the navigation pattern for the application includes a flyout.
+A `FlyoutItem` represents one or more items in the flyout, and should be used when the navigation pattern for the application includes a flyout.
 A `TabBar` represents the bottom tab bar, and should be used when the navigation pattern for the application begins with bottom tabs.
 Every `FlyoutItem` object or `TabBar` object is a child of the `Shell` object.
 - `Tab`, which represents grouped content, navigable by bottom tabs.
 Every `Tab` object is a child of a `FlyoutItem` object or a `TabBar` object.
 - `ShellContent`, which represents the `ContentPage` objects in your application.
 Every `ShellContent` object is a child of a `Tab` object.
 When more than one `ShellContent` object is present in a `Tab`, the objects will be navigable by top tabs.